 Musical preparation: Jaroslav Kyzlink

-Stage director: Zuzana Gilhuus
+Stage direction and set design: Zuzana Gilhuus

 Costumes: Tomáš Kypta

 Chorus master: Pavel Vaněk

 Choreography: Radim Vizváry